 1. Request NIN

 You can select this option in case you want to know your national identification number (NIN), for purposes of registration and any other related circumstances.
-This can cover up for the delay in receiving the card.
+This can cover the delay in receiving the card.
 Here, you are required to enter your surname, given name, and application ID.
 This application ID is found on the form with which you apply for the National ID.

 2. Apply for ID